-The Learner Support Officer will then assess the grievance, determine the outcome and advise the Complainant in writing of their decision within 10 working days.
+The Learner Support Officer will then investigate the grievance.
+This may include consultations or a possible meeting with the Complainant and any other relevant party to clarify the issues.
+After the investigation, the Learner Support Officer will determine the outcome and advise the Complainant in writing of their decision within 10 working days.
 The Complainant will be advised of their right to access Stage Two of this procedure if they are not satisfied with the outcome of Stage One.